How to speak better

 What does it mean?

 The main thing is clarity.
-You don’t need to speak like the Queen, you just need to be understood.
+You don’t need to speak like the King, you just need to be understood.
 Accents are okay, good even, they give us our individuality.
 Pronunciation is only a problem if other people don't understand what you are saying.
-Additionally, rhythm, stress and intonation are also important in order to add emotion and feeling to language.
+Also, rhythm, stress and intonation are also important in order to add emotion and feeling to language.

 Why is it important?

-On a basic level, clear pronunciation allows people to understand what you are trying to say.
-On a more advanced level, I think my colleague Pan (something of specialist in pronunciation) says it best: Remember that people judge the value of your ideas based on how well you communicate them.
+Basically, clear pronunciation allows people to understand what you are trying to say.
+Perhaps more importantly, people judge the value of your ideas based on how well you communicate them.

 How can we improve it?

-The keyword is, of course, practice.
+The key point for all the speaking skills is, of course, practice.
 People learn to speak more quickly when they live abroad because they have to use the language.
 They have to speak.
 The more you can practise, the more your spoken English will improve in all four of the areas mentioned.

 If you're interested in improving your English, get in touch.
 I'm happy to chat, free of charge, and discuss how I can help.